sandeepmj/create-pip-github-package/README.md

 This guide shows **the clean, repeatable way** to create a **private Python package**, push it to GitHub, and install it via `pip` (including from Jupyter).

 ## What you will need
-1. GitHub Desktop or Terminal Command Line
+1. GitHub Desktop
+2. Terminal Command Line
-2. A function you want to work with
+3. A function or two you want to work with (examples provided here)
-3. VS Code
+4. VS Code
-4. IPythonNotebook
+5. IPythonNotebook (Jupyter Notebook)

 ---